apeskinian/apeskinian/README.md

 # [![Matthew Aitken](/assets/apeskinian_banner.png)](https://apeskinian.github.io/)

-Junior software developer with a strong foundation in technical problem-solving, precision, and project management.
-Brings a unique blend of creativity, technical craftsmanship, and a proven ability to learn and adapt quickly to new technologies.
+I'm a software developer with a strong foundation in technical problem-solving, precision, and project management.
+Bringing a unique blend of creativity, technical craftsmanship, and a proven ability to learn and adapt quickly to new technologies, I love making things both in the digital and analogue world.

 Before embarking on my developer career I've previously had 18 years experience in the creative industry as an Architectural modelmaker, see my portfolio of everything [here](https://apeskinian.github.io/)!
-I love making things both in the digital and analogue world.

 ## I'm currently...
 1. Working toward a Diploma in Full Stack Software Development with Code Institute